OESJ District Safety Plan

 5. The District’s referral process is utilized for the reporting of potentially violent incidents and following the District’s Code of Conduct.

 6. Additionally, counselors are available in every school for students to share information where the source can be confidential.
-Training, Drills, and Exercises Three levels of annual multi-hazard school training will be considered in this plan for the upcoming school year:

 ● general staff awareness training conducted during by BOCES HSRM staff, SRO or other emergency services staff and:

-● general student awareness training of emergency response procedures conducted by building staff (i.e. fire drills, lock down drills)
+● general student awareness training of emergency response procedures conducted by building staff (i.e. fire drills, lockdown drills)

-1. Each year the District-Wide School Safety Team and/or Building-Level Teams will consider appropriate training for each of the groups listed above.
+o Each year the District-Wide School Safety Team and/or Building-Level Teams will consider appropriate training for each of the groups listed above.

 ● A table-top exercise with response staff to discuss emergency procedures will be conducted once a year